Canvas-Painter/Group17-Project/README.md

 4. /documents: The location of project documents including Project Proposal, Developer Documentation and User Documentation
 5. /reports: The location of weekly reports written throughout its development
 6. /uml: The location of systems and architecture diagrams for the project
+7. /beta-testing: The location of the feedback received from our in-class beta test

 # HOW TO INSTALL & RUN:
 # Installation